 "The shop stewards are copping pressure from the workers every day asking what's happening.
 Every day they are reading something in the paper.
 They want us to do something and they keep asking us - what is the decision, what's happening?" he said.

-The change of the government and the new minister's decision to refer the question of car industry support to the Productivity Commission rather than honour Labor's agreement meant Holden had already missed the deadline for gearing up to retool its production line during the Christmas break.
+The change of the government and the new minister's decision to refer the question of car industry support to the Productivity Commission rather than honour Labor's agreement meant Holden had already missed the the deadline for gearing up to retool its production line during the Christmas break.

 "If you are going to make new models you need to take advantage of downtime," Mr Camillo said.
 "They would have worked around the clock for those nine days reconfiguring the production line and then come back at Easter.
 That opportunity has gone now."